SystemsGenetics/GEMmaker/README.md

   - All of the genome annotation files must be in a directory and this directory must be identified in the **nextflow.config** file using the **ref** > **path** paramter.

-- Finally, edit the nextflow.config file and change the **prefix** parameter to be the prefix used with **hisat2-build** when you created the index files.
+- Finally, edit the **nextflow.config** file and change the **prefix** parameter to be the prefix used with **hisat2-build** when you created the index files.

-As an example for a proper setup, you will notice that the GEM-maker project contains an **examples** directory and within the **examples/reference** directory all of the files have the same prefix of **GCA_002793175.1_ASM279317v1_genomic**.
+As an example for a proper setup, you will notice that the GEM-maker project contains an **examples** directory and within the **examples/reference** directory all of the files have the same prefix of **CORG**.
 You'll also notice that this same value is set for the **prefix** in the nextflow.config.example file.
-The example diretory also contains an SRA_IDS.txt file containing a list of SRA run IDs.
+The example directory also contains an REMOTE_IDS.txt file containing a list of SRA fastq_run_IDs.

-One your files are preapred you can execute the workflow.
+Once your files are prepared, you can execute the workflow.

 ---

 ## Executing the Workflow